Why Am I Always Sore After Workouts?

 4. Your Sleep Is Poor

 Muscle recovery peaks during deep sleep.
-If you’re not getting 7–9 hours of quality rest, your body can’t fully heal — and the soreness lingers.
+Growth hormone — which drives tissue repair — is secreted in the early sleep stages.
+If you’re not getting 7–9 hours of quality rest, your body can’t fully heal.

 5. You’re Not Moving After Workouts

 Ironically, total rest often makes soreness worse.
-Gentle walking, stretching, or mobility work post-workout improves circulation and clears lactic acid buildup.
+Gentle walking, stretching, or mobility work post-workout improves circulation and clears inflammation-related waste.

 6. You Mistake Soreness for Progress

 You don’t have to be sore to see results.
-In fact, always chasing soreness can lead to overtraining and plateauing.
-Focus on form, consistency, and recovery — not discomfort.
+In fact, always chasing soreness can lead to overtraining, hormonal imbalance, and performance plateaus.

 How to Soothe Sore Muscles Naturally

-• Add anti-inflammatory foods like berries, turmeric, leafy greens
+• Anti-inflammatory foods like berries, turmeric, leafy greens

 Final Thoughts